kotcrab/ghidra-allegrex/README.md

 ### Kernel modules

-Since version 1.7 relocations found in kernel modules are supported.
 Usage is very similar as when importing games though kernel modules are usually loaded starting from address `88000000`.
-Note that for some files (e.g. `sysmem`, `loadcore`) you will need to click `Options...` during import and select option to use `reboot.bin` type B relocation mapping.
+Note that for some files (e.g. `sysmem`, `loadcore`) you will need to click `Options...` during import and select checkbox to use `reboot.bin` type B relocation mapping.

 ### Raw binaries